TRIQS/dft_tools/doc/guide/conv_elk.rst

    7 8 9        !3) cubic harmonic lm indices
    -0.055 0.07  !4) Correlated energy window in Hartrees (this is [-1.5, 1.9] in eV)

 The first flag "task" specifies Elk to do the Wannier projector calculation in the Elk input convention.
-The "wanproj" flag specifies the information needed to generate the desired projectors (the exlaimation marks are comment flags in fortran).
+The "wanproj" flag specifies the information needed to generate the desired projectors (the exclamation marks are comment flags in Fortran).
 Below gives the meaning of each line:

 #.
 The number of different species to generate the projectors for.
 If the material has multiple atoms of the same species, then the projectors will be generated for all of these atoms.
 Information about whether these atoms are symmetrically equivalent is written to the PROJ.OUT file.
 Generating projectors for multiple species requires lines 2) and 3) to be repeated for each projector species.
 #.
 The desired species index (relative to the order of the "atoms" input in elk.in), the l value and the number of wanted lm orbitals for the projectors.
 #.
 The lm indices (in the cubic harmonics by default) where lm = 1 refers to the s orbital, lm = 2,3,4 refers to the p orbitals, lm = 5,6,7,8,9 refers to the d orbitals and finally lm = 10,11,12,13,14,15,16 refers to the f orbitals.
 In the example above, this specifies that we want the t2g orbitals which has size 3 [last number in line 2)] and the lm indices are 7, 8 and 9 as specified in line 3).
 If, on the other hand, the user wishes to use all of the d-orbitals then all 5 orbital indices need to be included along with specifying that all 5 orbitals will be used in line 2).
 #.
-The correlated energy window (in Hartrees) to generate the projectors within.
+The correlated energy window (in Hartree) to generate the projectors within.

 It should be noted that the indices in line 3) will change if another lm basis is used.
 The default is the cubic harmonic basis.
 The flags in elk.in required to change the spherical harmonic basis are::